 Morton Dean comes from the era when television-news authority still depended on a person physically showing up.

-That does not make every older broadcast figure interesting.
-It does make Dean worth separating from the generic pile of "veteran anchors."
-He was one of the people American networks kept sending to places where events were confusing, violent, or embarrassing, then trusted to explain what was happening without collapsing into performance.
+Every older broadcast figure is not automatically interesting.
+Dean should be separated from the generic pile of "veteran anchors."
+American networks kept sending him to places where events were confusing, violent, or embarrassing, then trusted him to explain what was happening without collapsing into performance.

 He belonged to the correspondent tradition before he belonged to the anchor chair